Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Revelation 3:14-22

 The woman in Song of Solomon was so comfortable in her bed that she wasn't sure if she wanted to bother with answering the door.
-This kind of reminds me of the lukewarm church of today.
-We are so content with so many other things pleasures and comforts, much like the Laodicean church, and have fallen fast asleep in our complacency and to pursue the lover of our souls seems to be such a bother.
+This reminds me of the lukewarm church of today.
+We are so content with so many other things pleasures and comforts, much like the Laodicean church, and have fallen fast asleep in our complacency.
+To pursue the lover of our souls seems to be such a bother.

 The gospel of Isaiah mentioned earlier has this also to say concerning this.